HaimHalfon/Ebay_playwright/README.md

 - No user login is performed (Guest checkout only).
 - Prices are validated based on the displayed currency on the site.
 - Product availability and prices may change over time.
-- The test assumes standard eBay UI without A/B testing changes.
+- The test assumes standard eBay UI.

 ---